 100/1.10 + 105/1.10^2 + 110.25/1.10^3 + 115.76/1.10^4 + 121.55/1.10^5 + 123.98/0.08 = $1,965.80

 90.90 + 86.78 + 82.83 + 79.07 + 75.47 + 1549.75 = $1,965.80

 Therefore, we now know that the company is potentially worth $1,965.80.
 If its current market cap is $1,000 then we can say that the company is undervalued.

-On the other hand, relative value is when a company is compared to key competitors in order to assign an appropriate multiplier based on its market position relative to the other companies.
+Moving on from DCF analysis, relative value is when a company is compared to key competitors in order to assign an appropriate multiplier based on its market position relative to the other companies.
 Commonly used multipliers include price to earnings, price to free cash flow and enterprise value to EBITDA.
 The higher the multiple the more expensive the stock is.